 This analysis also provides an analysis of regional VMT and consistency with regional VMT-reduction efforts.
 Regional VMT estimates are relied upon for regional air quality planning purposes.
 Regional VMT and growth projections are used to determine the strategies to be implemented sufficient to reach the emission reduction targets set by the CARB through Senate Bill (SB) 375, which is transportation legislation that supports the broader 2030 emission reduction targets required in SB 32.
 The proposed project includes creation of single-family residential units, multi-family residential units, flex commercial space, commercial retail space, education land uses (daycare center and educational/training facility), and a hotel.
-Table 4.3-8 presents a summary of project VMT impacts.
+Table 4.3-8 presents a summary of project VMT impacts as analyzed in the Traffic Impact Study prepared for the project (CCTC 2021).